vertotrade/verto.document/products/res-pool/index.md

 ## What’s “Flexible” staking?

-You can simply stake your REBUS tokens to earn VERTO tokens or stake VERTO tokens to earn LUDUS and AUREUS with no deposit fees.
+You can simply stake your REBUS tokens to earn VERTO tokens or stake VERTO tokens to earn other assets in the platform.
 Flexible staking allows users to stake REBUS or VERTO and earn rewards with the ability to unstake whenever they please.

 ### Flexible Staking

 Stake your REBUS or VERTO and forget about it!
-VERTO rewards will be automatically distributed and included in your staking balance, minus a small fee.
+Rewards will be automatically distributed and included in your staking balance.

 #### If you have VERTO staked you can